CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 _Did it work?
 If it didn't, what else do you have to increase?_

+> max as well as desired.

 ##### Question: Update Delay

 _How quickly after your stack update did you see the ASG change?_

+> seconds, before the stack update was registed as done the ASG was adding instances.

 #### Lab 6.2.3: Manual Interference